panther-labs/panther/docs/gitbook/operations/runbooks.md

 This is the GraphQL endpoint for the Panther UI.

  Failure Impact
- * The Panther user interface be impacted.
+ * The Panther user interface will show errors.
 ## panther-input-data-notifications-queue
 This sqs queue receives S3 notifications of log files to be processed by `panther-log-processor` lambda.